Beans in tomato sauce

 Serves 3 as a supper dish.

-Serves 4 on toast for brunch, or at room temperature as part of a Bennet & Luck-style salad.
+Serves 4 on toast for brunch, or at room temperature as part of a Bennett & Luck-style salad.

 120g dried beans, soaked overnight then boiled till tender